evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

 to support the link by inspecting the `type`, they can ignore it and skip a network round-trip.

-In addition to these three common ones, there are also many others that only appear in one specification.
+In addition to the previous attributes, there are also many others, most of which only appear in one specification.
 A non-exhaustive list:

 * `media` (HTML, HTTP)
 * `target` (HTML)